imgag/ngs-bits/doc/GSvar/cnv_analysis.md

 Copy-number variant (CNV) calling is performed using the [CnvHunter](https://github.com/imgag/ngs-bits/) tool.

-CnvHunter is designed for targeted NGS sequencing.
-Thus, a single copy-number variant can consist of several subsequent regions (i.e. exons in most cases).
-For each region, the copy-number state and the a [z-score](https://en.wikipedia.org/wiki/Standard_score) indicating the significance are listed (see screenshot in the 'CNV filtering' section).
+CnvHunter is designed for targeted NGS sequencing, where exon target regions alternate with non-target intron regions.
+Thus, a single copy-number variant can consist of several subsequent regions (i.e. exons).
+For each region, the copy-number state and the [z-score](https://en.wikipedia.org/wiki/Standard_score) indicating the significance are listed (see screenshot in the 'CNV filtering' section).

 ###Re-analyzing a sample

-Copy-number variant calling is based on a virtul reference sample, which is constructed of the 20 most similar samples with the same processing system.
-Thus, at least 20 samples of the sample processing system are needed to to perform the CNV analysis.
-The more samples there are, the more accurte the CNV analysis will be.
+Copy-number variant calling is based on a virtual reference sample, which is constructed of the 20 most similar samples with the same processing system.
+Thus, at least 20 samples of the sample processing system are needed to perform the CNV analysis.
+The more samples there are, the more accurate the CNV analysis will be.

-Thus, re-analyzing copy-number variants once more reference samples are sequenced is a common task.
+Thus, re-analyzing copy-number variants when more reference samples are sequenced is a common task.
 It can be performed using the sample information dialog:

 ![alt text](cnv_reanalyze.png)

 ###CNV analysis quality

-Visualization and filtering of CNVs is done in a the "Copy-number variants" dialog, which is shown below.
+Visualization and filtering of CNVs is done in the "Copy-number variants" dialog, which is shown below.
 The dialog is opened from the main tool bar (0).

 In the upper part of the dialog (1), sample-specific information about the CNV calling is shown.
 It gives an impression  of the sample quality: